About the Significant Objects Project

 We’d answered the question of whether stories can add measurable value to near-worthless tchotchkes with an emphatic YES.
 But what to do with that answer?

-Significant Object’s second volume of stories — contributed by Kathryn Davis, Tom McCarthy, Amy Fusselman, Neil LaBute, Gary Panter, and 45 others — started in December 2009 and wraps up this month.
-SO v2 is on track to raise nearly $2000 for 826 National, a creative-writing tutoring program for teenagers in seven cities.
-Check the sidebar for a running total of how much we’ve raised so far.
+Significant Objects’ second volume of stories — contributed by Kathryn Davis, Tom McCarthy, Amy Fusselman, Neil LaBute, Gary Panter, and 45 others — started in December 2009 and wrapped up in February 2010.
+SO v2 raised $2,244.11 for 826 National, a creative-writing tutoring program for teenagers in seven cities.

 KEEP TABS ON THE PROJECT